bansicloud/store/README.md

 1. **BLOCK_SIZE_MB** - max block (github repo) size.
 Default value = 1000
 2. **MAX_FILE_SIZE_MB** - max file size that can be uploaded.
 Default value = 100
-3. **ORGANIZATION_NAME** - used to create blocks in the organization Github account, not in your private account.
+3. **GITHUB_ORGANIZATION** - used to create blocks in the organization Github account, not in your private account.
 Default value - not set.
-4. **IS_PRIVATE** - create private repos to have private storage.
-Default value = False

 ## Technical details